How to Budget in 5 Steps — and Answers to Budgeting FAQs

 For example, if you have $3,000 in take-home pay and $2,500 in total monthly expenses, your discretionary cash is $500.

-Each time you spend money, categorize it and add it to your budget.
+Each time you spend money, categorize it and track it against your budget.
 The categories you use may vary, but some common ones include:

-Rent or Mortgage: This is the cost of your mortgage or rent payment.
+Rent or mortgage: This is the cost of your housing, whether you rent or own.

-Groceries: This is the amount you spend on groceries each month.
+Groceries: This is the monthly amount you spend on food and beverages.

 Transportation: This can include your car payment, fuel, maintenance, repairs and car insurance, but it may also be your monthly public transportation costs.